// From Hello World to IO Monad

 print(x + y))))

-Since the title mentions the IO Monad, it’s time to start with Haskell.
-Let’s try to rewrite the Python code above into Haskell.
-Since it’s already written entirely in lambdas, we can naturally replicate this code pixel-for-pixel.
+Since "IO monad" is written in the title, let's start with Haskell.
+We try to rewrite the above Python code in Haskell.
+Since it has been written in a way that is all lambdas, we can naturally replicate this code pixel-by-pixel.

-However, the function names in the Haskell standard library are slightly different: input corresponds to getLine, and print corresponds to putStrLn:
+However, the function names in the Haskell standard library are slightly different: `input` corresponds to `getLine`, and `print` corresponds to `putStrLn`:

 inputAndDo nextStep = nextStep getLine